snp-tigs/WGS_ESBL-E.COLI_SHEEP_TIGS-NIVEDI/README.md

 4. Statistical Visualization (Results Reproduction)

-Figure 2 and 3.R: R-based scripts for generating core comparative figures
+Figure 2 and 3.R: R-based scripts for generating figure 2 and 3.

-Figure 4 to 7.R: R-based scripts for genetation figures from 4 to 7
+Figure 4 to 7.R: R-based scripts for genetation figures 4, 5, 6 and 7

 4. Geospatial Documentation

-Sample_sites_map_graphical_abstract.py: A Python workflow (using geopandas and matplotlib) to generate high-resolution maps (Figure 1) of the South Karnataka study area which includes sampling coordinates in Tumakuru and Chitradurga.
+Sample_sites_Figure_1.py: A Python  script to generate high-resolution maps (Figure 1) of the South Karnataka study area which includes sampling coordinates in Tumakuru and Chitradurga.